ddavef/retouched/setup.md

 ### Download prerequisites

 **Note: If you are installing Touchy on an older phone (Android 12 or lower), you do not need to download the platform tools.
 Simply install the APK file on your phone.**

-**Note: If your phone is rooted, you do not need to download the platform tools.
-Simply running `pm install --bypass-low-target-sdk-block Touchy.1.7.apk` in a root shell should work.**
+**Note: You will most likely need to modify the app for it to work.
+Go to Step 4 and come back here once done.
+Then proceed to Step 5 once the app is installed.**

-Download Touchy to your computer from here:
+Download Touchy to your computer from here (you will need it for Step 4):
 https://archive.org/details/nitrome-touchy

 Download the latest platform tools to your computer from here: